 It’s best to keep your goals as specific as possible.
 Here are a couple of examples on how to effectively match your business goals with Facebook marketing strategies:

-- If you have a new business and your goal is to increase brand awareness, consider growing your Facebook followers through page like ads.
-You should also engage with your audience through the use of frequent, high quality posts.
+- If you have a new business and your goal is to increase brand awareness, consider growing your Facebook fans and followers through page like ads.
+You should also engage with your Facebook audience through the use of frequent, high quality posts.
 You can boost posts to encourage more engagement and measure results using specific benchmarks.
 It may be something like a goal of 300 new followers per month or a minimum of ten likes per post.

 - If your goal is to promote attendance at a specific event, consider boosting a Facebook event page.
 Maintain a specific goal for how many attendees you would like and how much you are willing to pay in advertising for each new attendee.